gustavo-depaula/stalin-sort/CONTRIBUTING.md

 For a PR to be approved and merged please note:

-- We allow more than one solution for one language, so if you don't want to modify someones code, you can add a new file with your own solution.
-Have in mind that your solution must be completely unique, if it isn't consider modify the existing code.
+- We allow more than one solution for one language, so if you don't want to modify someone else's code, you can add a new file with your own solution.
+Have in mind that your solution must be completely unique, if it isn't consider modifying the existing code.
 - We allow maximum of 5000 additions (your PR will get close if its exceeds, but you can ask maintainer for reviewing this)
 - We don't allow deletions of others files or code.
 - We don't allow files to be directly added in root directory of project, add them in there language folder